 3. In what cases do you need a declaration of value?

-You can submit an application for a declaration of value to the competent Italian authorities for the following purposes:
+You can submit the application to the competent Italian authorities for the following purposes:

 - Enrollment at universities, or pursuit of postgraduate studies (master’s degree, doctorate, etc.);